-Many new illustrations and photographs increase the amount of natural history that supports the general principles.
-Frogs, fish, flamingos, geese, dragonflies, diving beetles, turtles, alligators, carnivorous plants, orchids and more have been added to this edition.
+Many illustrations and photographs show the biological diversity of wetlands: frogs, fish, flamingos, geese, dragonflies, diving beetles, turtles, alligators, carnivorous plants, orchids, and more have been added to this second edition.

-A new chapter on research methods provides useful guidance for the advanced student planning their own research.
+A full chapter on research methods (Chapter 12) provides important guidance for the advanced student or professional planning their own research.

-Two new chapters on wetland restoration and wetland services include examples from Louisiana, Canada, England, Europe and Asia.
+Wetland restoration and wetland services each have an entire chapter, with examples from Louisiana, Canada, England, Europe, and Asia.

 “Quite simply one of the best books about wetlands.”
-Jeanne Christie, 2010
+Jeanne Christie, Association of State Wetland Managers

 “Every wetland ecologist must read this superb volume.”
-Mark Brinson
+Mark Brinson, East Carolina University

 “The closing chapter on wetland conservation is the best treatment yet available and should be required reading for all students of wetland ecology.”
-Mark Bertness
+Mark Bertness, Brown University

 ‘… an excellent reference … this is a classical ecology text dedicated to wetlands, and it is written in a familiar, conversational manner.
 The text is clear and easy to follow with relatively little jargon, which allows the information to be accessible to non-ecologists, as well as the general public.’
-Paul D. Brooks
+Paul D. Brooks, University of Utah

 “The book’s readability is smooth with lucid presentations of all topics, avoidance of unnecessary jargon, and the effiecient use of uncomplicated figures and tables to empahsize major points.
 I found it enjoyable to read and easy to comprehend.”
-Donald H. Les
+Donald H. Les, University of Connecticut